barumau/pandunia/english/gid.md

 Most of these are pronounced as in English.
 The most notable exceptions are **c**, **x** and **q**.
 Memorize them with this sentence: **ciq xin me.** (It's pronounced roughly _cheeng shin meh_ and it means "Please believe me!")

+Pandunia's spelling is phonetic.
+One letter stands for only one sound and, conversely, one sound is represented by only one letter.
+Besides, it's more economical to write c instead of ch, x instead of sh, and q instead of ng.

 ## Simple Sentences